secretnodes/secretnodes.org/docs/ss.md

 ## What's next?

-https://secretswap.io will have a swap page that enables end users to burn their own ENG for SCRT once the proposal successfully passes.
-We plan to finish the proposal deposit on June 20th 2020 which will take it into the voting period, then it will take 7 days to pass or fail making the go live date June 27th 2020.
+https://secretswap.io will have a swap page that enables end-users to burn their own ENG for SCRT once the proposal successfully passes.
+We plan to finish the proposal deposit on June 20th, 2020 which will take it into the voting period, then it will take 7 days to pass or fail to make the go-live date June 27th, 2020.

 ## What should I do?